 Lt Gen DS Hooda, a top rank army official who recently demitted office, had said that life of militant is six months to 12 months, but the youngsters seems to have overcome both; fear of death and love of life.

 “Fearless young boys are romanticizing the armed struggle and dating the death of angel,” Abdul Khaliq said.
-He lost his son to BSF bullets in early 1990’s.
+He lost his son to BSF bullets in the early 1990s.

-Last week, when militants ambushed a bus from a Srinagar bound army convoy, the hit-man was seen literally chasing the bus on foot, not on bike.
-This was despite the soldiers deployed on road and on roofs of the surrounding shops.
+Last week, when militants ambushed a bus from a Srinagar bound army convoy, the hit-man was seen literally chasing the bus on foot, not on the bike.
+This was despite the soldiers deployed on-road and on roofs of the surrounding shops.
 He still managed to flee.

 (A youth hitting a Rakshak vehicle of JK Police with a wooden log amid intense protests (KL Image: Bilal Bahadur)

-But the teenage icon whom Pakistan premier mentioned in his UN speech, has proved everybody wrong.
+But the teenage icon whom the Pakistan premier mentioned in his UN speech has proved everybody wrong.
 With him, he took the fear to his grave, at least for the time being.

 The crisis for state apparatus does not end when they kill a militant.
 Off late, it starts from there, instead.
-Encounter sites are emerging new battle grounds between youth and government forces.
-Now crowds try to break security cordons in an attempt to help holed up militants to escape.
-As women eulogies militants, boys resort to stone pelting.
-In Arwani Bijbehara, the man killed by ‘stray bullet’ was one of the emotional protesters who rushed towards the house ignoring bullets flying from both sides.
+Encounter sites are emerging new battlegrounds between youth and government forces.
+Now crowds try to break security cordons in an attempt to help holed-up militants to escape.
+As women eulogies militants, boys resort to stone-pelting.
+In Arwani Bijbehara, the man killed by a ‘stray bullet’ was one of the emotional protesters who rushed towards the house ignoring bullets flying from both sides.